gmr/apiary/README.md

 ------------------------
 Apiary uses the same configuration management concepts if you are provisioning a new system or deploying configuration changes to an existing system:

+- Profiles provide an abstraction on top of distributions allowing for different hardware and software profiles using the same distribution.

 - Packages are a natural mapping to distribution specific package management conventions such as rpm files in RedHat based distributions or .deb files in